 - Interview.
 Depending on availability, once you have applied, you may be invited to interview with a member of one of our Princeton Alumni Schools Committees.
 If so, we encourage you to take advantage of this opportunity.
 Interviews take place after the Admission Office has received your application.
 Many Princeton Alumni Schools Committees have enough volunteers to offer every applicant an interview.
 As the interview is not a required element of the application, you will not be at a disadvantage if an interview is not available in your area.
 We do not offer on-campus interviews.

-If you have provided us with an email address, you will receive a confirmation notice when we have received your application and another notice when we have received all required supporting materials.
-Applicants who don’t provide email addresses will be contacted by regular mail.
+You will receive a confirmation notice when we have received your application and another notice when we have received all required supporting materials.
 If your application is incomplete, we will let you know which pieces are missing.
 Beginning in October, you also may track the completeness of your application online, after registering using the PIN and email address you listed on your application.